leouieda/website/content/posts/2013-12-20-preserving-data.md

 Tags: science, data, figshare
 Slug: preserving-data
 Author: Leonardo Uieda
-Summary: Sharing and preserving data is easy in the digital era!
-I provide some
-         links to online resources that make a scientists life easier.

 Today, I read
-[this artiticle](
+[this article](
 http://www.nature.com/news/scientists-losing-data-at-a-rapid-rate-1.14416)
 on Nature News
 about a study
 on the availability of scientific data.
-The study found that
-only 20% of data
-from published articles in 1990s could be found
+The thing that alarmed me the most was that the study found that only 20% of data from published articles in 1990s could be found
-**by the own authors**!
+**by their own authors**!
 And from my experience,
 this is not an exaggeration.

 Organizing and preserving data is not an easy task.
-There are people who
+There are even people who
 [study and specialize](http://en.wikipedia.org/wiki/Information_science)
 in this.
 If you need a Bachelor's degree